kata198/jsonToCsv/README.md

 **Line Item:**

-	The "line item" is the key iterated-over to produce each line of the csv.
+	A "line item" is the key iterated-over to produce each line of the csv.

-	The line item is given with the '+' sign before a key.
+	A line item is given with the '+' sign before a key.

+	You may have multiple line items (so iterate over multiple keys), and you will have

+	  one line of output per each innermost line item found.

+	You may not close a line item and then try to open another one.

-	All keys to be printed must be after the line item, and you may only have one line item.
+	All keys to be printed must be after the first line item.

-	Example:
+	Examples:

 	  +"instances"[  # For each item in the array at current level given by key
 	                 #   "instances", we will generate a csv line.

+	  ."Something"[  # Go into key at root named 'Something' +"Data"[     # Iterate over each element in the array found at "Data" +"instances" # Iterate again over each element in the array found at "instances" within each "Data"

 **Map Access:**